 1. Deep Creek Conservation Park

-A short trip from Adelaide, Deep Creek is a family camping mecca with its abundant wildlife, expansive coastal views, big night skies, and diversity of bushwalking trails teeming with winter wildflowers, orchids, and birdlife.
+A short trip from Adelaide, Deep Creek is a family camping mecca with its abundant wildlife, expansive coastal views, big night skies, and diversity of bushwalking trails teeming with wildflowers, orchids, and birdlife.

 Distance from Adelaide: 100 km south

 Campsites: Five campgrounds are available.
 All are accessible by 2WD, except Eagle Waterhole (hike-in access).
 Stringybark, Trig, and Cobbler Hill campgrounds can accommodate caravans

 Things to do: Try one of the 15 bushwalking trails, some of which take you to the Deep Creek Waterfall.
 In winter, see if you can spot Southern Right Whales or Bottle-nosed Dolphins whilst taking in views of Kangaroo Island and Backstairs Passage.
 Find more seasonal nature play ideas here.